mkrdiop/neural_electronics/README.md

 # neural_electronics
-a set of python scripts for training neural networks that emulates electronic devices and circuitry
+a set of Python scripts for training neural networks that emulate electronic devices and circuitry